motekulo/phonestrument/devnotes.md

 ### May 16

 Exp 11 tagged as a bubble player - called babol.
 Performance not great on mobile. exp 12 will be using a separate library and object for pattern playing, and will move to a Tone.Pattern rather than Tone.Sequence

+#### Next steps:

+- add transport buttons
+- be able to reset
+- iron out playback (note undefined?) bug

+then tag as exp\_12.

+#### exp 13 performance and parameters

+- test performance limits
+- try changing other parameters (filter? envelope?)

+#### exp 14 touch

+- work on touch motion; bubble motion after touch
+- touch motion; be able to stop a bubble

+#### exp 15 more parameters

+- change probability
+- change human

+#### exp 16 change number of bubbles

+- add bubbles
+- delete bubbles

+#### Ideas

+This thing is starting to shape up like phonestrument was, but with a game engine...
+That wasn't the original intention, but seems to have emerged.

+Could have the main screen as the stage.
+Not sure about editing individual bubbles, but possibility is there.

+Not very gamelike, but that could be thought about.
+Could easily be really good for the linkage things